spycherf/creeps/creeps_game_rules.md

 #### Gathering

-While in the gold mine, each trained peasant (2/3/4♥) generates 1 additional resource per preparation phase.
+While in the gold mine, each trained peasant (2/3/4♥) provides 1 additional resource during the preparation phase.
 This _resource bonus_ does not accumulate between rounds if unused.

 ### Recon